vijpandaturtle/Follow-me-drone/project_summary.md

 The architecture for the FCN is given below :

+[image_1] : ./images/download.png
-![alt text][./images/download.png]
+![alt text][image_1]

 Below I will explain the network I implemented in the project notebook using the Keras library (Tensorflow backend) and all of the techniques I used which makes all the difference in the results.
 These techniques include hyperparameter tuning, skip connections and convolution filters.
-Setting the weights and bias will not be discussed however, because all this is a already handled by keras which is a high level wrapper library.
+Setting the weights and bias will not be discussed however, because all this is already handled by keras which is a high level wrapper library.

 ## Model